-Designated Staff: Marisa Smithwick
+Designated Staff: Director of HCVP

-Contact Number: 361.889.3300
+Contact Number: 361-889-3300

-The CCHA will display posters and other housing information and signage in locations throughout the CCHA's office in such a manner as to be easily readable from a wheelchair.
+CCHA will display posters and other housing information and signage in locations throughout

+CCHA's office in such a manner as to be easily readable from a wheelchair.

 2-II.B.
-Definition of REASONABLE Accommodation
+DEFINITION OF REASONABLE ACCOMMODATION

 A reasonable accommodation is an adjustment made to a rule, policy, practice, or service that allows a person with a disability to have equal access to the HCV program.
 For example, reasonable accommodations may include making home visits, extending the voucher term, or approving an exception payment standard in order for a participant to lease an accessible dwelling unit.

 Federal regulations stipulate that requests for accommodations will be considered reasonable if they do not create an "undue financial and administrative burden" for the CCHA, or result in a "fundamental alteration" in the nature of the program or service offered.
 A fundamental alteration is a modification that alters the essential nature of a provider's operations.